 Benefits of Quitting

-As soon as you quit, your body begins to repair the damage caused by smoking.
-See the health benefits you'll experience as soon as 20 minutes to 15 years after quitting.
+As soon as you quit, your body begins to repair the damage caused by smoking and continues to repair itself for many years.

 20 Minutes After Quitting: